Healthcare Partnerships

 Nutrition in Housing

 Working alongside Medicaid Managed Care Organizations (such as UnitedHealthcare), affordable housing developers, and community-based organizations, we are improving the food environment in four communities in California, Texas and Georgia.
-The shared goal is to establish a sustainable and replicable model to support food security for families with children in affordable housing communities.
+The goal was to establish a sustainable and replicable model to support food security for families with children in affordable housing communities.
 The model was piloted in four apartment sites: Cleme Manor (Houston, TX), Savannah Gardens (Savannah, GA), Esperanza Crossing (Esparto, CA), and Gleason Park (Stockton, CA).
-Utilizing a community involved process, the Nutrition in Housing model helps to improve the food environment by co-creating replicable pathways for benefits access (SNAP-EBT) and food access via food delivery programs.
+Utilizing a community involved process, the Nutrition in Housing model helped to improve the food environment by co-creating replicable pathways for benefits access (SNAP-EBT) and food access via food delivery programs.

 Healthy Families Produce Rx